 Assembling Your Raw Research into Consensus

 All of these things are hugely important.
-And when you start to see some commonalities between people that you’re studying, that’s when you know that you’re on the on the right track.
+And when you start to see some commonalities between people you’re studying, you know that you’re on the right track.

 Once you put all of that together and you start to see commonalities, you can group the results into buckets and you’ll know you have the beginning of a buyer persona.

 A buyer persona, again, is a semi-fictional representation of an ideal client.

 What’s the Ideal Number of Buyer Personas Needed for Managed IT Services Differentiation?

 For most small- and mid-sized managed IT services providers and IT consulting firms, having more than three or four buyer personas is a massive undertaking.
 And in some cases, you’ll want to start with as few as two buyer personas.